devansssss/Mangatoon/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📜 License

-Distributed under the [TODO: Choose a License, e.g., MIT License].
-See `LICENSE` for more information.